Certain groups of people are automatically enrolled in Medicare Parts A and B; applying is not required.

 - You have amyotrophic lateral sclerosis (ALS).

 - You’re collecting a disability pension from the Railroad Retirement Board (you must also meet specific conditions in addition to this).

 - You’ve qualified for Social Security disability benefits (SSDI) for a period of at least 24 months.

-When deciding about other Medicare options, including Medicare Advantage, Medigap and Part D, be sure you make a choice based on your personal situation.
-You can talk to a licensed Medicare enrollment specialist or your local State Health Insurance Assistance Programs (SHIPs) for personalized recommendations.
+When deciding on other Medicare options, including Medicare Advantage, Medigap and Part D, be sure you make a choice based on your personal situation.
+Get expert guidance by talking to a licensed Medicare adviser from a brokerage that meet’s NCOA’s Standards of Excellence.
+You can also reach out to your local State Health Insurance Assistance Programs (SHIPs) for personalized recommendations.

-Automatic Enrollment: If already receiving Social Security retirement (because you chose early retirement after age 62), or you receive Social Security Disability Benefits (or Railroad Retirement benefits) when you turn 65:
+Automatic enrollment: If you're already receiving Social Security retirement (because you chose early retirement after age 62), or you receive Social Security Disability Benefits (or Railroad Retirement benefits) when you turn 65:

-- Medicare Parts A & B (Original Medicare) enrollment is automatic,
+- Medicare Parts A and B (original Medicare) enrollment is automatic,

-- A “Welcome to Medicare” packet and Medicare card will arrive in the mail from the Social Security Administration about 3 months before 65th birthday.
+- A “Welcome to Medicare” packet and Medicare card will arrive in the mail from the Social Security Administration about three months before your 65th birthday.